rafa2000/awesome-google-assistant/README.md

 # Awesome Google Assistant
-A curated list of awesome applications, tools, and resources for the Google Assistant Platform.
+A curated list of awesome applications, tools, and resources for the Google Assistant platform.
 Inspired by [other awesome projects](https://github.com/sindresorhus/awesome).

 ## Home
 - [assistant.google.com](https://assistant.google.com/)